 Our views about sex are influenced by many factors, and it's hard to know what's normal when comparing your love life to those of your friends (or the extravagant displays of passion we see in movies).
 There are several reasons you might find yourself in a sexless relationship.
-Some couples become less intimate over time, while others have less sex from the beginning.
+Some couples become less intimate over time, while others are having less sex from the beginning.
 You may even wonder if you should leave—but if something has changed between you and your partner, there are many ways to revive the spark.
 The first step is taking a look at your relationship to understand why you're not having as much sex as you want.

 Below, read on for therapists Isadora Alman and Susan Krauss Whitbourne's advice on how to approach a sexless relationship.

 Why Is Your Relationship Sexless?